symlex/symlex/README.md

 (the creators of both frameworks) as a light-weight alternative to Symfony + FOSRestBundle for quickly building high-performance REST services and single-page Web applications.

-The only thing I wasn't happy with is Pimple, the dependency injection container that comes with Silex - it feels cumbersome for developers coming from Symfony and makes it hard to reuse existing code.
+The only thing I wasn't happy with is Pimple, the service container that comes with Silex - it feels cumbersome for developers coming from Symfony and makes it hard to reuse existing code.
 In addition, most Silex examples and applications I found access the service container from all parts of the code (not only the framework itself), which is the opposite of inversion of control and also leads to awkward testability.
 Symlex therefore promotes